Setting Family Boundaries by Rancho Cucamonga Therapist

 Living with parents, grandparents, or extended family can make privacy and autonomy especially challenging.
 Space is physical as much as it is emotional.

-Despite the challenges, it is possible—and healthy—to set boundaries in a way that honors both your needs and your cultural heritage.
+Setting Boundaries with Compassion.
+Despite the challenges, it is possible and healthy to set boundaries in a way that honors both your needs and your family.
 Here are some strategies:

 1. Reflect on Your Needs